Oct 17-Dec 16, 2016

 Course DescriptionThe Geology of the Moon on-line course is designed for practicing teachers who want to understand more about the Moon and its history and relationship to Earth.
 We will explore theories for its formation and the geologic processes involved in its evolution, including the differentiation of its layers, volcanic activity, and impact cratering, with each discussion encompassing comparisons between the Earth and Moon.
 We will investigate the Moon’s orbital characteristics (revolution, rotation, phases and eclipses) and explore current and upcoming missions to the Moon (the material will be connected to National Science Education Standards).
 During this course you will interactively participate through a combination of presentations, assigned readings, on-line discussions, classroom exercises and dynamic activities.

-The instructor, Cassandra Runyon, has her PhD in Geology and has been working in the field for over 15 years.
-She is a member of the Science and Education and Public Outreach team for the Solar System Exploration Research Virtual Institute, or SSERVI, formerly NASA's Lunar Science Institute and was a science team member and Education/Outreach lead for a recent mission to the Moon.
+The instructor, Cassandra Runyon, has her PhD in Geology and has been working in the field for over 20 years.
+She is a member of the Science and Education and Public Outreach team for the Solar System Exploration Research Virtual Institute, or SSERVI, formerly NASA's Lunar Science Institute, and was a science team member and Education/Outreach lead for a recent mission to the Moon.

-A special "thanks" to NASA's National Lunar Science Institute for their support of this course.
+A special "thanks" to NASA's SSERVI for their support in the development of this course.

 Participation in this course is limited to US teachers only, as we are not allowed to send some of the materials/equipment out of the U.S.

 Meeting Place and Times

 Teachers may log into the course at times of day that best fit their schedules.
 It is necessary to connect at least 4-6 times per week and spend approximately 12-15 hours each week for nine weeks, to stay current and successfully complete this compressed 3 credit graduate level course.
 This estimated time commitment includes both time spent online and offline working on course related activities.